Mon – Sun: 24/7 Plumbing

 Proper grease trap maintenance is essential for any commercial kitchen to stay compliant with regulations, prevent plumbing disasters, and maintain a clean work environment.
 Neglected grease traps can lead to major issues like drain clogs, rancid odours, and potential health hazards for staff and customers.

-This comprehensive guide will provide restaurants and commercial kitchens with everything needed to maintain grease traps and uphold safety standards effectively.
-Learning proper cleaning, inspection, and best practices will optimise grease trap operation, reduce FOG (fats, oils, and grease) build-up, and prevent expensive plumbing repairs.
+This comprehensive guide will provide restaurants and commercial kitchens with everything needed to maintain grease traps and effectively uphold safety standards.
+Proper cleaning, inspection, and best practices will optimise grease trap operation, reduce FOG (fats, oils, and grease) build-up, and prevent expensive plumbing repairs.

 Ready to learn how to maintain grease traps?
 Let’s get started!